 Jessica Long is a widely-renowned, American Paralympic swimmer.
 As a 12-time gold medalist, she is the second-most decorated U.S. Paralympian in history.
 You may recognize her name from 2021 Tokyo Olympics headlines, or from an inspiring commercial that first aired during the Super Bowl LV.

-The swimmer’s name is Jessica Long and – as a 12-time gold medalist – she is the second-most decorated U.S. Paralympian in history.
-Her story, however, is much more than athletic success or Toyota’s 60-second spot.
-Jessica is an adoptee whose path defies all odds.
+Jessica Long’s story, however, is much more than athletic success, Olympic medals, or Toyota’s 60-second spot.
+It is a story that has moved many fans to tears.
+In addition to a famed swimmer, Jessica is also an adoptee whose path defies all odds.
 Read on, as we share Jessica Long’s inspiring story and how adoption has played a key role in helping her become the star athlete she is today.